lbelzile/math80667a/docs/02-hypothesis_testing.md

 To illustrate this point, Figure \@ref(fig:samplevar) shows five simple random samples of size $n=10$ drawn from an hypothetical population with mean $\mu$ and standard deviation $\sigma$, along with their sample mean $\overline{y}$.
-Thus, sampling variability implies that the sample means of the subgroups will always differ even if the share the same characteristics.
+Thus, sampling variability implies that the sample means of the subgroups will always differ even if they share the same characteristics.
 You can view sampling variability as noise: our goal is to extract the signal (typically differences in means) but accounting for spurious results due to the background noise.

 <div class="figure" style="text-align: center">
 <img src="02-hypothesis_testing_files/figure-html/samplevar-1.png" alt="Five samples of size $n=10$ drawn from a common population with mean $\mu$ (horizontal line).
 The colored segments show the sample means of each sample." width="85%" />